gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -ReportLevel
-Defines the level of logging for detailed report.
+Defines the level of logging for the scanner reports.
+By default, only files that are successfully labeled by the scanner are included in the log file.

+Log files are stored in %localappdata%\Microsoft\MSIP\Scanner\Reports and have a .csv file format.
+They include the time taken to scan, the number of scanned files, and statistics of how many files were classified and protected.
+This folder stores up to 60 reports for each scanning cycle and all but the latest report is compressed to help minimize the required disk space.

-Debug – includes the skipped items, useful for troubleshooting, but has a performance impact on Azure Information Protection Scanner.
+- Debug: Includes the skipped files.
+This level of logging is useful for troubleshooting, but has a performance impact on the Azure Information Protection scanner.

-Info – logs only files with applied action.
-Error – logs errors only.
+- Info: Logs only the files that were successfully labeled by the scanner.

+- Error: Logs only the files that the scanner attempted to label but could not.
+For example, a justification reason was required but not specified.

-Off – disables reporting, best for performance.
+Off: Disables reporting, which results in the best performance for the scanner.

+Windows Application event logs contain additional logging information, which includes the start and end times for each scanning cycle, when a scanned file has a label applied, and when protection is applied or removed.

 ```yaml